emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom version of vidstack player. ✔️

 ***
-## Vidora
-### Score: 24/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 8 servers, but does not auto-switch when one fails. 🟡
-1. Site does have episode auto-next. ✔️
-1. Sites UI is good, feel modern and unique. ✔️
-1. Has built in subs for most content + customization.  ✔️
-1. Has movies, shows and anime. ✔️
-1. The site has history and watch lists, but they cannot be synced across devices. 🟡
-1. Has mood based recommendations, community favorites, collections, and decent sorting. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## 7Xtream